![]() |

-Look no further than farm equipment for truly alien wheels.
+Look no further than farm equipment for truly alien wheels. |

 1960s Ford F150

 I learned to steer in one like this as an 11-year-old on the Legemaat's dairy farm in a two-horse town called Rayton, (I counted both horses, twice).
 I was too short to see over the dash while seated, so I'd duck below it to tug with both hands on the thick, rusted gear lever, then pop up like a meerkat to see where the big truck was lurching as I frantically stretched a leg to reach the brake pedal somewhere down there.
 Was that the go faster pedal?
 Oops.
-Sorry wall.
+Sorry wall.1950s VW drop-side pickup

-1. Put mattress on the back.
+Saturday to-do list:1.
+Put mattress on the back.

 2. Pick up mates and pool all money for fuel.

-4. Remember to fill up The Can.
+4. Remember to check if The Can had fuel.

 5. Fetch the adventurous girls.